Deserted Mansion, Overgrown Grounds

 As I reopened the catch on the plywood, I cautioned them: “Watch this wire.
 Brush it, even lightly, and the alarm will trigger.
 The same will happen if you pass any other door or window in the house.
 Now,” I went on, lighting an oil lamp on the mantel, “this should give you light to work by.
 You’ve got twenty minutes; I’ve arranged for the local guards to be kept occupied.
 And part of the proceeds should go to the young ladies, I hope.
 That should be everything… except, of course the slight matter of my fee?”

 Queen Molly smiled at me, silver eye gleaming.
 She was quite a sight tonight; her matted hair was piled high with glittering gems, and she was dressed head to toe in mixed bits of soiled finery — torn lace, matted velvet, scraps of particolored silk, all bedecked with a hundred bits and bobs of costume jewelry.
 Topping it off was a ludicrously broad-brimmed hat pinned to the back of her head.
-The general effect was powerful, only accentuated by the thick layers of grime on her face.
+The general effect was powerful, only accentuated by the thick layers of grime on her face and an odd twitch in her cheek.

 “Oh, yes, dear Martin; can’t forget your fee.
 You should get what’s coming to you, after all.”
 Her smile was suddenly wicked as she held out her hand to one of her lackeys.
 He gave her a small sack, which she then passed to me.
 My stomach sank; this wasn’t going to be good.
 I didn’t like that bit about what’s coming to me, not at all.
 Time to go.